This help page covers the following topics:

 Descriptions of the Libraries' western medieval manuscripts are available on the Medieval Manuscripts in Oxford Libraries website.
 Some medieval items also appear in this website where they form part of an archive also containing post 1500 materials, but you will always find our best description of a medieval manuscript there.

-Descriptions of manuscripts in Oriental languages may be found in a range of specialist catalogues.
-Please see the LibGuide for Oriental Manuscripts for further details.
+Descriptions of materials in Asian and Middle Eastern languages can be found in a range of specialist catalogues.
+Please see the LibGuide for Asian and Middle Eastern Manuscripts for further information.

 You can locate digitised copies of some of our collections in Digital Bodleian.